 There are no assurances that the Company will continue to be able to obtain additional financial resources and/or achieve positive cash flows or profitability.
-Canadian Zinc has a history of losses with no operating revenue other than minor interest income, and had working capital of \$2,482,000 as at December 31, 2015.
+Canadian Zinc has a history of losses with no operating revenue other than minor interest income.
 The Company has not achieved profitable operations, has an accumulated deficit since inception and expects to incur further losses in the development of its business.
-If the Company is unable to obtain adequate additional financing, the Company will be required to curtail operations and its exploration and development activities.
-These conditions indicate the existence of material uncertainties which cast significant doubt about the Company's ability to continue as a going concern.
-Failure to continue as a going concern would require that the Company's assets and liabilities be restated on a liquidation basis which would differ significantly from the going concern basis.

 The development of the Prairie Creek Mine will require substantial additional financing.
-The 2016 Preliminary Feasibility Study estimated that the additional capital required to install the planned new facilities and to bring the Prairie Creek Mine into production will aggregate \$216 million, plus a contingency of \$27 million for a total of \$243 million.
+The 2016 Preliminary Feasibility Study estimated that the additional capital required to install the planned new facilities and to bring the Prairie Creek Mine into production will aggregate \$216 million, plus a contingency of \$28 million for a total of \$244 million.
 Working capital required upon commencement of production is estimated to be \$30 million plus a contingency of \$6 million for a total of \$36 million.

-Supported by the results of the 2016 Preliminary Feasibility Study, Canadian Zinc will continue to evaluate all alternatives and possibilities for raising the financing necessary to complete the development and construction and put the Prairie Creek Mine into production.
+Supported by the results of the 2016 Preliminary Feasibility Study, Canadian Zinc will continue to evaluate all alternatives and possibilities for raising the senior financing necessary to complete the development and construction and put the Prairie Creek Mine into production.
 However the ability to raise financing is impacted by conditions beyond the control of the Company, including depressed commodity prices, continued uncertainty in the capital markets and the current lack of investor interest in the resource sector.
 There are no assurances that the Company will continue to be able to obtain such financing on a timely basis or on acceptable terms.